irangel1/VBA-challenge/README.md

 # VBA-challenge
 By Ilse Rangel

-In this homework assignment we had to use VBA scripting to analyze real stock market data.
+'In this homework assignment we had to use VBA scripting to analyze real stock market data.